For Boards

 What good day-to-day looks like.

 The five categories below name what an HOA manager actually does year-round.
-Each is also an evaluation question for a board sizing up a firm.
-Done well, they’re what makes an HOA worth having in the first place: a community that holds its standards, year after year, without the board having to do the running itself.
+Each is also an evaluation question for a Board sizing up a firm.
+Done well, they’re what makes an HOA worth having in the first place: a community that holds its standards, year after year, without the Board having to do the running itself.

 Homeowner calls that get returned the same day.
-Responsiveness is the single biggest differentiator a board can measure when evaluating a firm.
+Responsiveness is the single biggest differentiator a Board can measure when evaluating a firm.
 The industry-typical response window runs longer.
-Two or three days isn’t uncommon, or even failing to return an email or call altogether, and it’s the same complaint we hear again and again from boards shopping for a new manager.
-Same-day response is the operational standard a board should expect, not the exception.
+Two or three days isn’t uncommon, or even failing to return an email or call altogether, and it’s the same complaint we hear again and again from Boards shopping for a new manager.
+Same-day response is the operational standard a Board should expect, not the exception.
 The reason most firms can’t meet it is structural: managers carrying many more communities than they can know well cannot possibly answer every call in a day.

 The conversation